edf-hpc/hpcstats/_sources/configuration.txt

   with a badly formatted *wckey*.
 If set to ``True`` (*default*), HPCStats will fail (and stop running) when such job is encountered.
 If set to ``False``, HPCStats will just print a warning message and ignore the *wckey*.
+* ``ignored_errors`` (*optional*): A comma separated list of errors codes to ignore.
+If encountered during the importation process, these errors will be reported as debug messages instead of warnings.
+All possible error codes are available in table :ref:`architecture_error-management`.

 If the ``constraints`` section is missing, default values are assumed for all parameters.